thomasbourke1/STM-electric-field-simulation/README.md

 ## About the Project

 During my Master's research project, we wished to model electric field pulses that could be applied to a semiconducting 2D material via a conducting STM tip .
-Previous work [1][2] has shown that pulsing of this kind can change the magnetic domain structure of the material, leading the way for possible all-electrical manipulation of magnetic domains.
-This code plots data generated using COMSOL Multiphysics to show how the electric field intensity varies across the surface of the material
+Previous work [1] [2] has shown that pulsing of this kind can change the magnetic domain structure of the material, leading the way for possible all-electrical manipulation of magnetic domains.
+This code plots data generated from COMSOL Multiphysics to show how the electric field intensity varies across the surface of the material.

 ### Built With
 - [COMSOL Multiphysics](https://www.comsol.com/)